ziutek/ziutek.github.io/drafts/go_on_very_small_hardware.md

 1. Thrid LED was added and connected to PA9 pin (TXD pin on UART header).

-2. The timer has been introduced as a source of interrupts.
+2. The timer (TIM3) has been introduced as a source of interrupts.

-3. The new `timerISR` function handles `irq.TIM3` interrupt.
+3. The new *timerISR* function handles *irq.TIM3* interrupt.

-4. The new buffered channel with capacity 1 is intended for communication between timerISR and blinky gorutines.
+4. The new buffered channel with capacity 1 is intended for communication between *timerISR* and *blinky* gorutines.

-5. The ISRs array acts as *interrupt vector table*.
+5. The *ISRs* array acts as *interrupt vector table*, a parto of bigger *exception vector table*.

-6. The blinky's *for statement* was replaced with a *range statement*.
+6. The *blinky's for statement* was replaced with a *range statement*.

-For convenience, all LEDs, or rather their pins, have been collected in the array.
+For convenience, all LEDs, or rather their pins, have been collected in the *leds* array.
 Additionally, all pins have been set to a known initial state (high), just before they were configured as outputs.

 In this case, we want the timer to tick at 1 kHz.
-To configure prescaler, we need to known its input clock frequency.
+To configure TIM3 prescaler, we need to known its input clock frequency.
 According to RM the input clock frequency is equal to APBCLK when APBCLK = AHBCLK, otherwise it is equal to 2 x APBCLK.

-If the CNT register is incremented at 1 KHz, then the value of ARR register corresponds to the period of counter reload event (update event, UE) expressed in milliseconds.
+If the CNT register is incremented at 1 KHz, then the value of ARR register corresponds to the period of counter *update event* (reload event) expressed in milliseconds.
 To make update event to generate interrupts, the UIE bit in DIER register must be set.
 The CEN bit enables the timer.

-The `timerISR` function handles `irq.TIM3` interrupt. `timer.SR.Store(0)` clears all event flags in SR register to deassert the interrupt to NVIC.
+The *timerISR* function handles *irq.TIM3* interrupt requests. `timer.SR.Store(0)` clears all event flags in SR register to deassert the interrupt to [NVIC](http://infocenter.arm.com/help/topic/com.arm.doc.ddi0432c/Cihbecee.html).
 The rule of thumb is to clear the interrupt flags immedaitely at begining of their handler, because of the IRQ deassert latency.
 This prevents unjustified re-call the handler again.

 The following code: